minecraftforum/rules/rules/minecraft_discussion/rules.markdown

 ## Seeds

 This section is for posting and discussing seeds for maps that are considered impressive in some way.
-Posting downloads of un-edited maps is allowed bu the seed must also be provided.
+Posting downloads of un-edited maps is allowed but the seed must also be provided.

 * The seed must be provided in the OP (original post)